semihcihan/storeconfig/Project.md

 - **Syncing:**
   - Create, update, or delete in-app purchases.
   - Create, update, or delete subscriptions.
-- **Validation:** Validate the JSON file against the defined schema before syncing.
+- **Validation:** Validate the JSON file against a Zod schema before syncing.
+This provides both runtime validation and generates static TypeScript types, ensuring data integrity and type safety.
 - **Dry Runs:** Allow users to perform a "dry run" to see what changes would be made without actually applying them.
 - **Fetching:** Fetch the current state of IAPs and subscriptions from App Store Connect to generate a local JSON file or to compare with the local state.